Although man consists of body, soul and spirit, it is the heart behind or within these that truly determines his ways:

 Each of the 1011 neurons in the adult brain receives average of 103 – 104 synapses from 103 other neurons.
 Each pre-synaptic neuron is capable of exerting an infinitesimal amount of stimulatory and inhibitory influence on each postsynaptic neuron.
 This results in a most complex computational structure known!

-The road less traveled is not the pathway preferred in the cortex of the human brain.
-The more clear pathways in the cortex, the easier and more effortless the brain can function without utilizing energy spent on conflicting, challenging new data.
-According to research on the neurological fetal development, the repetitive playing of certain music, such as Mozart, can indeed enhance the newborn’s ability to have a preference for certain sounds from the fetal world.
+The road less travelled is not the pathway preferred in the cortex of the human brain.
+The clearer pathways in the cortex, the easier and more effortless the brain can function without utilizing energy spent on conflicting, challenging new data.
+According to research on the neurological fatal development, the repetitive playing of certain music, such as Mozart, can indeed enhance the new-born’s ability to prefer certain sounds from the fatal world.
 Memories create a foundation for add-ons.
 Research revealed that the more knowledge (data) is stored in the various areas of the cortex the more associations can be made with the fresh incoming information.
 This will strongly enhance the consolidation process.

 Any impulse demanding a certain amount of energy and attention alerts the filtration system to come into action and scan the relevant information.
 This will determine continuation of the impulses to the next level of scanning and processing.
 According to a careful examination from the soma’s genetic expression, the sensory data will be transferred to the next nerve cell along the nerve pathway.
 Any transference of data in the nervous system occurs in an electro chemical manner.
 Ion channels are formed, neurotransmitters are released with high enough voltage potentials and the receiving neuron’s receptors are stimulated to further the process of transmission.